tlhackque/ascron/README.md

 `ascron` lets you run a `cron` job **on your terminal** directly from an installed `crontab`, in exactly the same environment as when `cron` runs it.
 It enables you to run from an uninstalled `crontab`, so you can have confidence that it will work the first time.
 It also enables you to run an arbitrary command _as if_ it was installed in a specific `crontab` for faster turn-around.
 All in all, when you finally install your job, there should be no surprises.

+`ascron` also assists in finding `cron` jobs and determining the time at which they'll next run.

 Brief help (--man for detail):

 # NAME